Pasillo

 In its waltz, pasillo alters the classically European dance form to accompany guitar, mandolin, and other string instruments.

+UNESCO's representative list of the Intangible Cultural Heritage of Humanity includes Pasillo from 2021.

 History

 Invented in the 19th century, pasillo became closely associated with the Colombian War of Independence, the Ecuadorian War of Independence, and Ecuadorian nationalism.
 Pasillo gained popularity from the recordings of the duet "Ecuador", once performed by Enrique Ibañez Mora and Nicasio Safadi.
 It reached its international apex during the career of Julio Jaramillo.

 Younger generations of Ecuadorians still enjoy pasillos, including new styles sung by Juan Fernando Velasco and Margarita Lazo.
 Some Ecuadorian pasillos include "Pasional", "Invernal", "Ángel de Luz", "El aguacate", and many others.
 Pasillo has been a very popular style of music in Colombia since the 19th century.
 Famous Colombian pasillos include "Espumas", "Pueblito viejo", "Pescador lucero y río", and "Oropel".
 Colombian artists, such as Silva y Villalba and Garzon y Collazos, have helped popularize pasillo around the world.